-If your organization needs to hire contractors, for any kind of reasons, such as for short replacements, projects, analysis, etc. Whatever it maybe be, as an employer, you will need to differentiate yourself from the market by understanding what are contractors’ priorities and preferences to attract them.
+If your organization needs to hire contractors, for any kind of reasons, such as for short replacements, projects, analysis, etc. Whatever it may be, as an employer, you will need to differentiate yourself from the market by understanding what are contractors’ priorities and preferences to attract the best talent.

 What are contractors’ priorities and preferences?

 They are usually happy with their current role.
 More than half of the contractors are satisfied with their jobs.